shamim1258/Shamim/Technology/Django/Api/base.md

 ```@api_view(http_method_names=['GET'])```
 - The @api_view decorator can parse different content types by choosing the appropriate parser.
 - When we use the @api_view decorator, it automatically makes use of APIView class and its settings.
 This way we will be able to use the parsers and renders.
 - The @api_view decorator helps the Django REST framework to examine the Content-Type header in the data attribute and identifies the exact parser to parse the request.
 It also invokes the rest_framework.negotiation.DefaultContentNegotiation class to select the suitable renderer for the request.

+### Mixins
+- The mixin classes can be imported from rest_framework.mixins
+- The mixin classes provide the actions that are used to provide the basic view behavior.
+Note that the mixin classes provide action methods rather than defining the handler methods, such as .get() and .post(), directly.
+This allows for more flexible composition of behavior.
+- List of available mixins:
+  - ListModelMixin: provides a .list() method to the view/viewset
+  - RetrieveModelMixin: provides a .retrieve() method to the view/viewset
+  - CreateModelMixin: provides a .create() method to the view/viewset
+  - UpdateModelMixin: provides a .update() method to the view/viewset
+  - DestroyModelMixin: provides a .destroy() method to the view/viewset